kibblewhite/BlazorEditorJs/BlazorApp/README.md

 { "Header": null, "LinkTool": null }
 ```

-And camel casing may no longer be a requirement and thus, camel casing should just be ignored at that point in order to handle the configuration injection.
+And camel casing may no longer be a requirement and thus, camel casing should just be ignored in order to handle the configuration injection.